The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 The RMS makes it possible to detect the dates of high demand as well as when demand is low.
 This is where the CRM can intervene, by listing the guests who have come or who come regularly during these quiet periods and who can be contacted and offered ultra-personalised offers.
 For example, this offer will not apply to guests who only come once a year during school holidays.

-Another instance where CRM x RMS can be used is to fill an empty weekend: with the help of a last-minute promotion, it is possible to target only those hotel guests who are in the vicinity or easily accessible, or those guests who have already booked a last-minute stay (and are therefore keen to take advantage of this kind of offer).
+Another instance where CRM x RMS can be used is to fill an empty weekend: with the help of a last-minute promotion, it is possible to target only those hotel guests who are in the vicinity or easily accessible, or those guests who have already booked a last-minute stay (and are therefore likely to take advantage of this kind of offer).

 Not advertising to loyal guests